Sanna Marin: Actions during the COVID-19 pandemic

-In early December 2021, Marin visited a night club in Helsinki with some friends; earlier that day she had been in contact with Finland's foreign minister, who subsequently tested positive for COVID-19, thus exposing the Prime Minister to the infection.
+In early December 2021, Marin visited a night club in Helsinki with some friends; earlier that day she had been in contact with Finland's foreign minister, who subsequently tested positive for COVID-19, thus exposing the prime minister to the infection.
 Marin was informed of this and advised by an Undersecretary of State that she did not need to self-isolate, as she was fully vaccinated.
 Later that night two text messages were sent to Marin's governmental work phone alerting her that she should self-isolate after all.
 However, Marin didn't receive the messages because she was only carrying her parliamentary work phone, even though according to the instructions of the Government, reachability is precisely the duty of the minister; the governmental work phone has different security restrictions for its usage.
 Apparently there was a failure to check whether she had received the update, and therefore no messages to her parliamentary phone.
 The phone camera video of Marin in the night club published by the magazine that broke the story, Seiska, shows Marin on the dance floor checking her smartwatch for messages.

 According to Marin, she had been told that going out in public was permitted due to her having been fully vaccinated.
-The next day she received information that this was not the case, so she explained missing the updated advice and apologised for her poor judgement on Facebook.
+The next day she received information that this was not the case, so she explained missing the updated advice and apologised for her poor judgment on Facebook.
 Two complaints about Marin's behaviour were filed to the Chancellor of Justice, who subsequently exonerated her.
 Prominent members of the Centre Party, a partner in Marin's five-party coalition government, alleged that Marin had lied to them by altering her explanations of the events; however, they did not provide evidence of where this occurred.

 Private party videos

 In August 2022, leaked videos of Marin partying and dancing in an apartment in Helsinki became public, and went viral.
 In response to what Marin called "serious allegations in the public domain" regarding drug use, she voluntarily took a drug test on 19 August "for [her] own legal protection [and] to clear up any doubts" and tested negative.
-There was further controversy after an image of Marin's friends from a party in the prime minister's official residence were leaked depicting two topless women kissing with a "Finland" sign covering their breasts.
-Marin apologised for the image and called it "not appropriate".
+There was further controversy after a picture two of Marin's friends had taken in bathing room by themselves during party in the prime minister's official residence was posted in their social media post showing them kissing topless with a "Finland" text covering their breasts.
+Marin apologised for the picture and called it "not appropriate".